Biden Admin. Pushed Germany to Delay Russian Oil Ban Until After Midterms

 Germany also indicated that while Russian oil imports would be banned by the end of this year, gas imports purchases could continue into 2023, but be banned soon after.

-Last week Zelensky’s chief economic adviser, Oleg Ustenko, lashed out at European nations, and especially Germany, in delaying an oil embargo against Russia. https://www.theguardian.com/business/2022/apr/23/zelenskiys-economic-guru-germany-can-survive-without-russian-oil
+Last week, Zelenskyy's chief economic adviser, Oleg Ustenko, lashed out at European nations, and especially Germany, in delaying an oil embargo against Russia.

 "Imagine how many missiles and bombs you can buy for that kind of money," he told Britain's Guardian.